 As the Shelter In Place orders come to a gradual end, you can start to get rid of your old items and make your home a haven again.

 At Dorchester Habitat for Humanity, we appreciate that you want to get rid of your unwanted possessions, and we’re here to help you make your house a home.
 Here’s a selection of top tips to help you get rid of only the items you don’t need and dispose of them in a way that benefits you and your local community.

 Take An Organized Approach

 The first stage in the process is to organize the work.
-Work systematically through each room of your home, so that you do a thorough job on each one.
-Create neat piles of items you want to keep, those that you want to throw away, and the ones that you can donate to a good cause to help those in need.
+Work systematically through each room of your home so that you do a thorough job on each one.
+Create neat piles of items you want to keep, those you want to throw away, and the ones you can donate to a good cause to help those in need.

 Enlist Family Members

 The quarantine was a tedious experience, so many individuals will be feeling bored and disinterested in doing the things they love most.
-If any member of your family is feeling the lockdown blues, then get them involved in your decluttering project.
+If any family member is feeling the lockdown blues, get them involved in your decluttering project.
 Ask them to help you make your home more habitable and create a safe, comfortable space for your entire household.
 Having a comfortable home is vital to everyone’s wellbeing, including your family’s, so ask them to be a part of making your home a great space for everyone.

 Consider Donating To ReStore